thunderrabbit/robnugen-journal-entries/2020/11/21great-time-in-walking-meditation-today.md

 Kino hung out in the direct sunlight while Amaru and I entered the greenhouse.
 We walked the loop around through the place just before they closed up for the night.

 Overall, super great time today.
 10/10, would try again.
-How about 12/12?
+[Join us for Walking Meditation 12/12 at noon!](https://www.facebook.com/events/410870466707151)